CSMMLab/KiT-RT/doc/physics.rst

    \partial_{t} f(v)+v \cdot \nabla_{x} f(v)=\int_{\mathcal R^3} \int_{\mathcal S^2} k\left(v, v^{\prime}\right) \left(f\left(v^{\prime}\right)f\left(v_*^{\prime}\right)-f(v)f(v_*)\right) d\Omega d v_*

 where the left and right hand sides model particle transports and collisions correspondingly.
-The distribution function :math:`f` is the probability of finding a particle with certain location, and :math:`{v, v_*}` denotes the velocities of two classes of colliding particles.
+The distribution function :math:`f` is the probability of finding a particle with certain location, and :math:`\{v, v_*\}` denotes the velocities of two classes of colliding particles.
 The collision kernel :math:`k` models the strength of collisions at different velocities.

-Different collision models can be inserted into this framework.
+Different collision models can be inserted into the Boltzmann equation.
 In the KiT-RT solver, we are interested in the linear Boltzmann equation, where the particles don't interact with one another but scatter with the background material.
 Therefore, the Boltzmann can be simplified as the linear equation with respect to :math:`f`.

 .. math::
     :label: linbz

     \partial_{t} f(v)+v \cdot \nabla_{x} f(v)=\sigma \int k\left(v, v^{\prime}\right)\left(f\left(v^{\prime}\right)-f(v)\right) d v^{\prime}-\tau f(v)

 It is often reformulated with polar coordinates